waqarnabi/waqarnabi.github.io/_pages/about.md

 + Computer Systems
    + Heterogeneous, high-performance computing (HHPC)
-   + Sustainable computing
+   + Low-Carbon and Sustainable computing
-   + High-level and accessible programming flows for FPGAs and GPUs
+   + High-level and accessible programming flows for FPGAs and GPUs, specially for Scientific Computing
    + Performance end energy optimization of scientific models and machine learning
    + Performance and energy optimization of system software and database management systems